 But when conditions started to decline, everything got very bad, very fast.

-It got so bad, only two decades after it was built; the housing authority blew it up.
+It got so bad that only two decades after it was built, the housing authority blew it up.
 The image of the first Pruitt-Igoe controlled implosion circled the globe.

 The implosion footage became the unassailable proof that Modernist architecture and federal housing just didn’t work.

 In this episode of 99% Invisible, we focus on the popular idea that the architecture was to blame.

 The Pruitt-Igoe Myth is distributed by First Run Features and is screening at the IFC Center in New York City starting January 20, 2012, and will roll out across the country to coincide with the 40 year anniversary of the implosion in March 2012.